B.A. Trinity Western University and Pacific Life College, 2011

 MBA, UBC Sauder School of Business, 2021

-From a young age I’ve been drawn to great stories that repair broken identities, uplift communities, reveal important truths, and shape great leadership and organizational practice.
+From a young age, I’ve been drawn to stories that repair broken identities, uplift communities, reveal important truths, and shape leadership and systems.
+My own story is built on the legacy of my Italian, Scottish, and Irish ancestors—rooted in service, soul, and audacity—with family narratives of sacrifice, reclamation, and healing.

-I live on the territories of the Sḵwx̱wú7mesh Úxwumixw (The Squamish First Nation) with my family and my two pugs, Ollie and Otis.
+I’m a Board Member at the Canadian Centre to End Human Trafficking, an abstract encaustic artist, and a lover of great food and quiet forests.
+I live on the territories of the Sḵwx̱wú7mesh Úxwumixw (The Squamish First Nation) with my family and two pugs, Ollie and Otis.

 Awards